Jet Airways Case Study: Soaring High, Crashing Down, Reviving Hope, and the Final Descent

 However, Jason was told by Jet Airways to sit down with SBI Caps Limited, which was leading the resolution plan for the carrier.

-The winner of the Jet Airways bid was the Kalrock and Jalan consortium, which has proposed a total cash infusion of INR 1375 crore, which includes INR 475 crore that will go to meet the stakeholders' payments and of the other financial creditors.
+The winner of the Jet Airways bid was the Kalrock and Jalan consortium, which had proposed a total cash infusion of INR 1375 crore, which included INR 475 crore that will go to meet the stakeholders' payments and of the other financial creditors.

 On 18 October 2020, the lenders of Jet Airways approved the resolution plan submitted by UK-based Kalrock Capital and UAE-based entrepreneur Murari Lal Jalan to revive and operate Jet Airways.

-“The Consortium's vision is to regain lost ground, set new benchmarks for the airline industry with the tag of being the best corporate full-service airline operating on domestic and international routes.
-The Jet 2.0 hubs will remain Delhi, Mumbai, and Bengaluru like before.
-The revival plan proposes to support Tier 2 and Tier 3 cities by creating sub-hubs in such cities," the official statement noted.
+“The Consortium's vision was to regain lost ground and set new benchmarks for the airline industry with the tag of being the best corporate full-service airline operating on domestic and international routes.
+The Jet 2.0 hubs will remain in Delhi, Mumbai, and Bengaluru like before.
+The revival plan proposed to support Tier 2 and Tier 3 cities by creating sub-hubs in such cities," the official statement noted.

-The new management’s vision for Jet 2.0 is inclined towards increasing the cargo services to include dedicated freighter service (An underserved market Indian carrier).
-"Given, India’s position as a leading center for global vaccine manufacture, cargo services have never been more required," the statement added.
+The new management’s vision for Jet 2.0 was inclined towards increasing cargo services to include dedicated freighter service, an underserved market for Indian carriers.
+"Given India’s position as a leading center for global vaccine manufacture, cargo services have never been more required," the statement added.

 6 Reasons Why Nokia Failed?